bohemiancode-x/bohemiancode-x/README.md

 -->
 I'm a FrontEnd web developer from Nigeria.
 <br />
 - 🔭 I’m currently working on various frontend projects to advance and improve my skills.
-Most of my designs are sourced from frontendmentor.io ..
-I particularly love to work with APIs and databases like firebase.
-- 🌱 I’m currently learning Advanced React and other frameworks like Vue.js and Nuxt.js.
+I am proficient with ReactJS, NextJS, TailwindCSS, Bootstrap, MUI and other similar libraries.
+- 🌱 I’m currently learning solidity for smart contracts.
+I'm open to learning any language, framework, skill or tool required to get the job done.
 - 📫 You can reach me through my social media profiles attached..

 ----